 Hypothyroidism is a medical condition in which the thyroid gland is under-active and does not generate and relay enough of certain very important hormones to the rest of the body.
 With this condition, normal balances of chemical reactions within the body are disrupted which if untreated can cause many health problems including: heart disease, infertility, obesity, and joint pain.
 The hormones triiodothyronine (T3) and thyroxine (T4) are produced by the thyroid gland, and when the production rate of these hormones drop, regulation of common bodily functions can become compromised, causing problems with metabolism, body temperature regulation, heart rate, and protein production.

-Hypothyroidism can result from a variety of different situations, including: autoimmune disease, thyroid surgery, radiation therapy, or even treatment for hyperthyroidism or other medications.
-Although it is possible that hypothyroidism could also result from congenital disease, pituitary disorder, pregnancy, or an iodine deficiency, they are still rare possible explanations.
+Hypothyroidism can result from a variety of different situations, including autoimmune disease, thyroid surgery, radiation therapy, or even treatment for hyperthyroidism or other medications.
+Although it is possible that hypothyroidism could also result from a congenital disease, pituitary disorder, pregnancy, or an iodine deficiency, they are still rare possible explanations.

 - Increased Sensitivity To Cold

 - Decreased Libido

 - Pain, Stiffness or Swelling of the Joints

 - Muscle Aches, Tenderness, and Stiffness

 - Heavier Than Normal or Irregular Menstrual Periods

 - Thinning Hair

 - Impaired Memory